-Beginning at a point, said point being 298 +/- feet west of the centerline of the intersection of Greenwood Ave. and Washington St., said point further identified as the northwest corner of the Wesley Chapel Christian Methodist Episcopal Church property, and the northeast corner of the herein described tract, thence in a southerly direction 171 +/- feet with the western boundary of the Wesley Chapel Christian Methodist Episcopal Church property, thence in a westerly direction 47 +/- feet with the northern boundary of the Shaun M Robertson property, thence in a westerly direction 47 +/- feet with the northern boundary of Shaun M Robertson properties to a point, said point being the northeast corner of the Loaves and Fishes of Clarksville Inc. property, thence in a westerly direction 69 +/- feet to a point, said point being the southeast corner of the Gregory R Zieren property to a point, said point being the northeast corner of the Gregory R Zieren property and said point being located in the southern right-of-way margin of Washington Street, thence in an easterly direction 91 +/- feet with the southern right-of-way margin of Washington Street.
+Beginning at a point, said point being 298 +/- feet west of the centerline of the intersection of Greenwood Ave. and Washington St., said point further identified as the northwest corner of the Wesley Chapel Christian Methodist Episcopal Church property, and the northeast corner of the herein described tract, thence in a southerly direction 171 +/- feet with the western boundary of the Wesley Chapel Christian Methodist Episcopal Church to a point in the northern boundary of the Shaun M Robertson property, thence in a westerly direction 47 +/- feet with the northern boundary of Shaun M Robertson properties to a point, said point being the northeast corner of the Loaves and Fishes of Clarksville Inc. property, thence in a westerly direction 69 +/- feet to a point, said point being the southeast corner of the Gregory R Zieren property, thence in a northerly direction 173 +/- feet with the eastern boundary of the Gregory R Zieren property to a point, said point being the northeast corner of the Gregory R Zieren property and said point being located in the southern right-of-way margin of Washington Street, thence in an easterly direction 91 +/- feet with the southern right-of-way margin of Washington Street to the point of beginning, said herein described tract containing 0.42 +/- acres.